MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-prepaid-experience.md

 3. Validate with filter limit as a negative number and exceeding the limit of an INT.
 Expected Status: 400 - Bad Request.
 Expected Status 200 OK for filter limit (integer).
-4. Validate to get balance without any *location* (or empty location), *fieldTemplate*, *limit*, and many more combination of parameters.
+4. Validate to `GetBalance` without any *location* (or empty location), *fieldTemplate*, *limit*, and many more combinations of parameters.
 Expected Status: 400 (Bad Request) with any bad parameter’s value.
 Expected Status 200 – OK.

-## Get Balance API load test
+## GetBalance API load test

-Before the Get Balance API is enabled in production, both Microsoft services and mobile operator services should be tested to see if they can handle the projected load.
+Before the `GetBalance` API is enabled in production, both Microsoft services and mobile operator services should be tested to see if they can handle the projected load.
 The mobile operator is expected to run a Load test.
-Once that has passed, Mobile Plans will execute a load test for 6 hours as configured in the following section.
+Once that has passed, *Mobile Plans* executes a load test for 6 hours as configured in the following section.

 This test configuration is generated from projected traffic of 10,000 SIMs.
 The Peak RPS is calculated based on 3 times this traffic projection.